The Miraculous Journey of Edward Tulane

 Also available in Spanish.

-Along the way, Edward meets a broad range of lonely characters from all walks of life.
+Edward meets a broad range of lonely characters from all walks of life along his journey.
 From Nellie the fisherman’s wife, to Bull the itinerant traveler, to Sarah Ruth the sickly child, each temporary owner adds to Edward’s understanding of his place in the world and his need for love.

-And along the way, children and families will fall in love with Kate DiCamillo’s mysterious, beguiling, haunting prose.
-She creates quiet, quick, poetic set pieces, all while Edward struggles to understand the parting words of his first owner’s curious grandmother.
-Adding to the ephemeral quality of the prose are the haunting illustrations of Bagram Ibatoulline.
+Along this journey, children and families will benefit from Kate DiCamillo’s mysterious, beguiling, haunting prose.
+She creates quiet, quick, poetic set pieces, while Edward struggles to understand the parting words of his first owner’s curious grandmother.
+And the emotional effect of DiCamillo’s prose is magnified by the haunting illustrations of Bagram Ibatoulline.

 The Miraculous Journey of Edward Tulane is not a cheerful book, but it is bursting with well-earned, hard-fought love.
-It has already charmed a score of One School, One Book schools and taught them the different magic an author as skilled as Kate DiCamillo can wield.
-It will continue to charm and awe families and show them the emotional power that can be wrung from the most unexpected places – from a children’s novel about a doll.
+It has charmed scores of One School, One Book schools looking for a deeper story and taught their students and families magical lessons.
+Let Edward’s miraculous journey charm and awe your families and show them the emotional power to be wrung from the most unexpected places – a children’s novel about a porcelain rabbit.